-Place the roasting pan with the squash and the tray with the onions in the oven.
+Place both the roasting pan with the squash and the baking sheet with the onions in the oven.

 Roast the onions for 45 minutes or until the onion have caramelized and are mostly a deep golden brown.
 Remove from oven and set aside.

-Roast the squash for 1 hour or until you can insert a paring knife through the middle easily.
+Roast the squash longer (15 minutes more) or until you can insert a paring knife through the middle easily.
 Remove from the oven and let cool for 30 minutes.

 Slice the squash in half, scoop out and discard the seeds, and scrape out the flesh and place in a stockpot.
 Add the caramelized onions, cinnamon, cloves, nutmeg, chicken stock and sherry.
 Simmer gently for 30 minutes.

 In a blender, in batches add 2 ladles of soup and 2 ounces of the cream cheese at a time, and blend until smooth, for 1 minute.
 Pour into a clean stockpot.